kubemq-io/docs/docs/development/net.md

 A struct that is used to initialize SubscribeToEvents/SubscribeToRequest, the SubscribeRequest contains the following:

-- SubscribeType - Mandatory - Enum that represent the subscription type:
+- SubscribeType - Mandatory - Enum that represents the subscription type:
 - Events - if there is no need for Persistence.
-- EventsStore - If you want to receive Events from persistence See Main concepts.
+- EventsStore - If you want to receive Events from persistence.
+See Main concepts.
 - Command - Should be used when a response is not needed.
 - Query - Should be used when a response is needed.
 - ClientID - Mandatory - See Main concepts
 - Channel - Mandatory - See Main concepts
 - Group - Optional - See Main concepts
 - EventsStoreType - Mandatory - set the type event store to subscribe to Main concepts.

 ## Queue

 KubeMQ supports distributed durable FIFO based queues with the following core features:

 - Exactly One Delivery - Only one message guarantee will deliver to the subscriber
 - Single and Batch Messages Send and Receive - Single and multiple messages in one call
-- RPC and Stream Flows - RPC flow allows an insert and pull messages in one call.
-Stream flow allows single message consuming in transactional way
+- RPC and Stream Flow - RPC flow allows an insert and pulls messages in one call.
+Stream flow allows single message consuming in a transactional way
 - Message Policy - Each message can be configured with expiration and delay timers.
-In addition, each message can specify a dead-letter queue for un-processed messages attempts
+Also, each message can specify a dead-letter queue for un-processed messages attempts
 - Long Polling - Consumers can wait until a message available in the queue to consume
 - Peak Messages - Consumers can peak into a queue without removing them from the queue
 - Ack All Queue Messages - Any client can mark all the messages in a queue as discarded and will not be available anymore to consume
 - Visibility timers - Consumers can pull a message from the queue and set a timer which will cause the message not be visible to other consumers.
 This timer can be extended as needed.
 - Resend Messages - Consumers can send back a message they pulled to a new queue or send a modified message to the same queue for further processing.

 ### Send Message to a Queue